 - structured deposits (as defined in MiFID Article 4(1) point (43))

-- annuities (that are not pension products) with features that result in fluctuating amounts being paid to the annuitant because of exposure to reference values (such as indices) or to the performance of one or more assets that are not directly purchased by the annuitant (e.g. purchased life annuities with variable returns)
+- debt securities (bonds, notes or debentures) where the amount repayable is subject to fluctuations because of exposure to reference values or to the performance of one or more assets which are not directly purchased by the investor

 This list is intended to be indicative only and is not exhaustive.
 New product types may also fall within the scope of the PRIIPs definition.